nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/README.md

   <img alt="Distribution of Review Scores" title="Distribution of Review Scores" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/9f5e9a34-9cbf-44b3-ba73-efab408b5848" width="750">
 </p>

+> This distribution gives an idea of how often each review score appears on products sold.

+> Review score 5 is the one that appears the most with 66,264.

+> This indicates that the product purchased is very good.

 - By percentage review score
 <p align="center">
   <img alt="Percentage of Products with Review Score" title="Percentage of Products with Review Score" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/5b521f26-006d-4c73-a152-015552224ab7" width="750">
 </p>

+> The highest percentage of review scores is a rating of 5, with 56.5%.

 #### 4th Question
 [👆](#outline)